ChangdongOh/nuclearenergy/README.md

 Preprocess
 -------
 With the [KoNLPy](http://konlpy.org/en/v0.4.4/) wrapper of [twitter korean morpheme analyzer](https://github.com/twitter/twitter-korean-text), I seperated the collected news articles into morpheme units and left only noun, and removed some meaningless stopwords.
 After the preprocess, I visualized the most frequently used words in my text data.
+You could review the codes that I used in this task on the script/preporcess.py file.

 ![wordfrequency](https://github.com/ChangdongOh/nuclearenergy/blob/master/result/freq.jpg)